PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part12.md

 short_title: Part 12
 permalink: /beginners/part12
 screenshot_1: /assets/beginners/part10_1.png
-excerpt: The last problem with our application is that it can save duplicate customer records, corrupting our database.
-This means adding some rules to our database and telling our GUI when those rules have been broken.
-We'll see how to handle exceptions from the back-end in our application.
+excerpt: It's finally time to add a third field to our screen!
+In this article we're going to add just a single new field, for email, to our screen.
+We're going to see how the process goes from the View all the way down to the Broker.
+Most importantly, we going to see how we need to be vigilant in ensuring that our code stays clean as we add more features.
 ---

 # What You'll Learn